GraphQL: What it is not!

 “Current clients I have can’t use it”

-If a client can use REST APIs, they can use GraphQL.
-Every single one of them, without exceptions.
-In fact, some confuse the two and think that GraphQL is just a feature of a REST API.
+If a client can use REST APIs, they can use GraphQL - no exceptions.
+In fact, some people even confuse the two, thinking that GraphQL is simply a feature of a REST API.
 It’s not.
-Every GraphQL API can be covered by a single Swagger / Open API spec, so if you can access such APIs, you can use GraphQL.
+Every GraphQL API can be described by a single Swagger/OpenAPI spec, so if you can interact with those APIs, you can use GraphQL too.

 “Must be hard to implement a server”